panoptic-labs/options_gateway/README.md

 7. The Hummingbot UI should now present itself!
 You can now set a password.
 8. The Hummingbot Shell will now present itself.
 You can then `gateway generate-certs` to generate certificates and secure your Hummingbot instance.
     1. You’ll be prompted to set a password and it’ll list the directory those certificates are stored in.
-    2. Copy the directory path it generates these certificates though.
+    2. Copy the directory path it generates these certificates to.
     3. For many users, this was `~/panoptic_hummingbot/certs`.
 This is just a certs folder in the same folder as your hummingbot repo.

 Step 2: Set up this fork of the Hummingbot Gateway: